 Meat consists mainly of protein and fat.
 If you would try them individually in their pure natural state, these components would have comparatively little taste.
 Raw meat that has just been slaughtered and has not yet hung and aged, tastes less intense than meat that has been grilled or seared.

 Heating results in the Maillard reaction, which creates the special roast and aromatic flavors that contribute to the taste and smell of the seared meat.
-These complex flavor compounds of a piece of meat come from chemical reactions between the amino acids and sugar that take place through heating and the mixing of those with the fatty components of the meat.
+These complex flavor compounds of a piece of meat come from chemical reactions between the amino acids and sugar that takes place through heating and the mixing of those with the fatty components of the meat.

 If one likes these flavors in its food, then browning meat and the resulting Maillard reaction, are essential to creating these special roast and aromatic flavors that contribute to the taste and smell of the seared meat and in gravy.